Non-reversible stationary states for majority voter and Ising dynamics on trees: The majority voter model

-is a stationary and $\operatorname{Aut}(\mathcal T)$-invariant Markov process with generator $L$.
-Our strategy will simply be to prove that even far away from the base layer $\mathbb V_0$, the opinions of the vertices change sufficiently frequently, so that this subsequential limit is non-frozen.
+\end{proof} Our strategy will simply be to prove that even far away from the base layer $\mathbb V_0$, the opinions of the vertices change sufficiently frequently, so that this subsequential limit is non-frozen.
 Remark that for the model of coalescing particles, the monotonicity property allowed us to take limits rather than subsequential limits.
 Since we lack a useful form of monotonicity in the current setting, it remains open to ask if the subsequential limit obtained above is the ``unique maximal state'' for an appropriate partial ordering.

 In analogy to the method in the previous section, we define, for each $n\geq 0$,